sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 - We figured out how to use the unmovable rod and placed it horizontal above the rope to reach the top level
 - Fukuar is an a Giant Eagle/ ice Eagle from the feylands,  now and picks up Zoi and Elder Wolfe all the way up.
 He is struggling.
 He lands roughly.
 Zoi and Elder Wolfe have to roll a saving throw for dexterity.
 Fukuar licks at the water skin of Elder Wolfe.
 - I try climbing the the rope and receive rope burn , The I attempt to climb again and make 2/3rds of the way up.
 Thrayrif handed me her hand and Fukuar grabbed both of us by his talons.
+- Holes in the wall, with top of the scroll case sticking out of them
+- William failed the constitution save from being dropped off by Fukuar
 -